Positive co-degree density of hypergraphs: General results

-For a short proof of a slightly weaker result, it was shown in \cite{Er1} that the Tur\'{a}n number $\ex_3(n, F)$ is $O(n^{3-c})$ for $c = c(F)$.
-Thus, by the contrapositive of Lemma~\ref{edge approx}, it is immediate that any $n$-vertex $F$-free $3$-graph has minimum positive co-degree $o(n)$. \end{proof}
+For a short proof of a slightly weaker result, it was shown in \cite{Er1} that for $3$-partite $F$, the Tur\'{a}n number $\ex_3(n, F)$ is $O(n^{3-c})$ for $c = c(F)$.
+Thus, by the contrapositive of Lemma~\ref{edge approx}, it is immediate that any $n$-vertex $F$-free $3$-graph has minimum positive co-degree $o(n)$.
+Another short proof of this slightly weaker statement follows from Corollary \ref{blowup containment corollary}.
+Note that if $F$ is $3$-partite, then $\mathcal{B}(F)$ contains the $3$-graph consisting of a single $3$-edge.
+Thus, $\mathrm{co^+ex}(n, \mathcal{B}(F)) = 0$, so $\mathrm{co^+ex}(n,F) \leq 0 + o(n) = o(n)$.
+In fact, these arguments generalize to all uniformities: